Videos files can be very large—and that can be a problem for uploading and hosting.

-We’ll take a look at five ways to make your video file smaller, both from your computer and online.
+We’ll take a look at six ways to make your video file smaller, both from your computer and online.

-There are two reliable ways to reduce video size without losing quality.
+There are two reliable ways to reduce video size without quality loss.
 The first is to make your video shorter.
 If you can trim footage off of the beginning or end, that will reduce the size of the file.

 The second method is by removing the audio from your video.
-Most videos will probably benefit from having audio included, but if it’s unnecessary, you can remove it.
+Most videos will probably benefit from having audio and background music included, but if it’s unnecessary, you can remove it.
 That will decrease the file size without any loss of quality.

-With that out of the way , let’s look at how to compress a video and make a video file smaller.
-If you’d like to jump to a specific platform or app, just use the links below:
+With that out of the way, let’s look at how to compress a video and make a video file smaller.